 Matt Lauer has reared his head for the first time since his 2017 #MeToo reckoning to speak out against Ronan Farrow and a claim made in his book Catch and Kill.
 In a passionate op-ed published in Mediate, Lauer took advantage of the recent criticism of Farrow in the New York Times to vehemently deny the accusation and question the credibility of the Catch and Kill author’s claims.

-In November 2017, NBC fired Lauer over allegations of "inappropriate sexual behavior" in the workplace.
+In November 2017, NBC fired Lauer over allegations of "inappropriate sexual behaviour" in the workplace.
 The New York Times then shed some light on specific allegations, which included a former employee’s claim that the host pressured her into sex in his office in 2001.
 This news came at the height of Harvey Weinstein’s downfall as it seemed every day a new prominent man was accused of sexual misconduct.

 Two years later, the release of Farrow’s Catch and Kill reignited the conversation around Lauer when it revealed new details of the accusation that prompted his dismissal.
 Farrow wrote that former NBC staffer Brooke Nevils says Lauer anally raped her in his hotel room while the two were covering the 2014 Sochi Olympics.
 New accusations against the disgraced broadcaster in the book also include one from former producer Melissa Lonner, who alleges Lauer exposed himself to her during a company party.